NilsHolger/cppplaydesignpatterns/README.md

 16. facade -> facade takes a riddle wrapped in enigma shrouded in mystery and interjects a wrapper that tames the amorphous and inscrutable mass of software, provide a unified interface to a set of interfaces in a subsystem, define a higher level interface that makes the subsystem easier to use, wrap a complicated subsystem with a simple interface, the facade should not become an all knowing oracle or god object [facade.cpp]
 17. flyweight -> space optimization technique, use less memory by storing data externally associated with objects, share objects to allow their use at fine granularity without prohibitive cost, each flyweight object consists of two parts, state dependent extrinsic part, state independent intrinsic part, intrinsic state is stored shared in the flyweight object, extrinsic state is stored computed by client objects and passed to flyweight object when invoked [flyweight.cpp]
 18. prototype -> co-opt one instance of a class for use as a breeder of all future instances, specify the kinds of objects to create using a prototypical instance, new operator is considered harmful [prototype.cpp]
+19. proxy -> provide a surrogate or placeholder for another object to control access to it, use an extra level of indirection, to support distributed, controlled, intelligent access, add a wrapper and delegation to protect the real component from undue complexity [proxy.cpp]
+20. 101

 --------------------------------------------------------------------
 Manifesto for Agile Software Development